Print

 5. To make this recipe vegetarian, skip the sausage or use a meat-free sausage that you can purchase at most grocery stores.

-7. This stuffed spaghetti squash stores great in the fridge for up to 3 days.
-To store, let it cool completely, place it in an airtight container and store it in the refrigerator.
+6. Store leftovers in the fridge for up to 3 days.
+To store, let it cool completely, place it in an airtight container, and store it in the refrigerator.
 When ready to eat, heat it up in the microwave for 2-3 minutes on high.

 • Cuisine: American